Robert Hahn (professor)

 Robert Hahn (born in New York City, 25 August 1952) is an American philosopher and professor of philosophy, emeritus, in the College of Liberal Arts at Southern Illinois University Carbondale.
-Hahn taught interests and specialties which included ancient Greek philosophy, history of philosophy, science (astronomy and mathematics - especially geometry), Kant, modern philosophy, ethics, and logic.
-His research focused on ancient Egyptian and Greek architecture, building technology, ancient geometry, and metaphysics - connecting the origins of Greek philosophy from the historical, cultural, and technological contexts to the early Greek philosophers.
+Hahn's teaching interests and specialties included ancient Greek philosophy, history of philosophy, history of science (astronomy and mathematics - especially geometry), Kant, modern philosophy, ethics, and logic.
+His research focused on ancient Egyptian and Greek architecture, its building technologies, ancient geometry, and metaphysics - connecting the origins of Greek philosophy with the historical, cultural, and technological contexts to the early Greek philosophers.

 Education

-Hahn was named the Archibald Scholar and graduated as Valedictorian from the College of Liberal Arts at Union College with his B.A. in Philosophy in 1973.
+Hahn was named the Archibald Scholar and graduated as Valedictorian (Summa Cum Laude) from the College of Liberal Arts at Union College with his B.A. in Philosophy in 1973.
 He was elected into Phi Beta Kappa in 1972.
 During his undergraduate years, he also studied Sanskrit at the University of Chicago (Summer, 1972).
-Hahn began his first-year graduate studies at the University of California, Berkeley, transferring the following year to Yale University where he went on to earn three degrees: M.A. in philosophy (1975), M.Phil. in philosophy (1975), and Ph.D. in philosophy (1976, when he was 23 years old).
+Hahn began his first-year graduate studies at the University of California, Berkeley, transferring the following year to Yale University where he went on to earn three degrees: M.A. in Philosophy (1975), M.Phil. in Philosophy (1975), and Ph.D. in Philosophy (1976, when he was 23 years old).
 Hahn won Yale's Mary Cady Tew Prize for the Outstanding Graduate Student in Philosophy (1975) and the Jacob Cooper Prize in Greek Philosophy (1975) for an earlier draft of his dissertation.
 Hahn’s dissertation was entitled “Did Plato ‘Schematize’ the Forms: Structure, Value, and Time, in the Later Dialectical Dialogues,” directed by Karsten Harries and joined in committee by Robert S. Brumbaugh and Heinrich von Staden.